Logarithmic Comparison-Based Query Complexity for Fair Division of Indivisible Goods: Preliminaries

-We assume each agent $i \in [n]$ has an \emph{intrinsic} and \emph{non-negative} valuation function $u_i:\{0,1\}^{[m]}\rightarrow \mathbb{R}_{\ge 0}$.
-The set of all valuation functions is called value profile $\mathcal{U}$, and they are not given as input.
+Assume each agent $i \in [n]$ has an \emph{intrinsic} and \emph{non-negative} valuation function $u_i:\{0,1\}^{[m]}\rightarrow \mathbb{R}_{\ge 0}$.
+The set of all valuation functions is called value profile $\mathcal{U}$, which is not given as an input.
 To learn about an agent's preference, an algorithm is only allowed to select an agent, present her with two bundles, and ask which one she prefers.
-Note that even if we could get the comparison result between the two bundles' utilities, we still do not know the explicit values of the two bundles.
-We refer to our query model as the \emph{comparison-based query model}. \begin{definition} In the comparison-based query model, we adopt the following query: \begin{itemize} \item $\textbf{Comp}_i(X,Y)$: given two bundles $X, Y \subseteq M$, let agent $i$ compare $u_i(X)$ and $u_i(Y)$, and return the bundle with a higher value (if $u_i(X)=u_i(Y)$, she could return an arbitrary one). \end{itemize} \end{definition}
+Note that even if we could get the comparison result, we still do not know the explicit values of the two bundles.
+Our query model is referred to as the \emph{comparison-based query model}. \begin{definition} We adopt the following query in the comparison-based query model: \begin{itemize} \item $\textbf{Comp}_i(X,Y)$: given two bundles $X, Y \subseteq M$, ask agent $i$ compare $u_i(X)$ and $u_i(Y)$ and return the bundle with a higher value (if $u_i(X)=u_i(Y)$, then return an arbitrary one). \end{itemize} \end{definition}